 How to Fill In Pores

-Pores Are Your Skin
+Pores Are Your Skin!

-Before I jump straight into how to cover pores with makeup, I want to address skincare and makeup products and tools that claim to reduce, to hide, or even to eliminate pores.
+I want to address skincare and makeup products and tools that claim to reduce, to hide, or even to eliminate pores.
 Maybe you think my “pores are your skin” title tag is weak and obvious, but I am making a crucial point.
 There is no product that will make your pores go away or that will permanently change them.
 Take it from me, I have tried so many products, and I never see any changes.
 You cannot change the skin you are born with!
 Your pores are what they are.
 Instead, we have to learn how to fill in pores while taking good care of our skin.

 In all of my experimentation, I have come to learn that the best way on how to fill skin pores is with a pore filling primer.
 You can tell that a primer is truly working when you can see the product inside of the pores.
 The holes actually get filled with the primer, thus creating one flat surface for your foundation to cover.
 With the holes left open, foundation does a poor job of covering the pores, and you get left with the “dots” or “crater” effect that looks unappealing.